mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 1. Check that when no data are plotted the `Fit` button on the toolbar does nothing.

-2. Plot more than one focussed run with xunit of TOF and click the `Fit` button.
+2. Plot more than one focused run with xunit of TOF and click the `Fit` button.
 A simplified version of the standard mantid fit browser should now be visible.

 3. You should be able to select runs in the Settings > Workspace combo box.
 If you remove a run the combobox should update.
 Try adding some peaks (for testing purposes add different types) and a background by right-clicking on the plot.
 If BackToBackExponential peaks are used then the A,B parameters should be fixed automatically for ENGIN-X data.